YYogendra121/OIBSIP/README.md

 A single-card utility app — **Thermo** — that converts a temperature value between **Celsius, Fahrenheit, and Kelvin**, live, as you type.
 **Thermo** is a modern, responsive temperature converter web application built with **HTML, CSS, and Vanilla JavaScript**.
 It provides an intuitive interface for converting temperature values between **Celsius (°C), Fahrenheit (°F), and Kelvin (K)** with instant, real-time updates as the user types.
 The application eliminates the need for a submit button by performing conversions dynamically through JavaScript event listeners, creating a smooth and interactive user experience.

-Designed with a clean single-card layout, the application emphasizes simplicity, readability, and usability while demonstrating core front-end development concepts such as DOM manipulation, event handling, input validation, and responsive web design.
-The currently selected input unit is visually highlighted, making it easy for users to identify the source measurement at a glance.

 To ensure accurate and meaningful results, the converter includes comprehensive validation.
 Empty inputs automatically clear the output, non-numeric entries display an inline error message, and temperatures below **absolute zero** are rejected with an explanatory warning.
 For educational purposes, the application also displays the standard temperature conversion formulas, helping users understand the mathematical relationships between the three temperature scales.
 The conversion logic follows a reliable two-step approach by first normalizing the input value to **Celsius** and then calculating the equivalent **Fahrenheit** and **Kelvin** values.
 This structure keeps the code organized, maintainable, and easy to extend with additional units or features in the future.
 Overall, this project demonstrates practical JavaScript programming, responsive UI design, semantic HTML, modern CSS styling, and efficient client-side validation while delivering a fast, lightweight, and user-friendly utility application.<br>
 <p align="center">
   <img src="images/Temperature.jpg" alt="Temperature converter images" width="850">